FlavScents AInsights Entry for Veratraldehyde (CAS: 120-14-9)

 - Molecular Formula: C9H10O3

 Veratraldehyde is characterized by its aromatic aldehyde functional group, which contributes to its distinctive odor profile.
-The presence of methoxy groups at the 3 and 4 positions on the benzene ring enhances its sweet, vanilla-like aroma, making it a valuable compound in both flavor and fragrance applications.
+The presence of methoxy groups at the 3 and 4 positions on the benzene ring enhances its sweet, vanilla-like scent, making it a valuable component in flavor and fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA